 The idea of banning cars can be puzzling.
 Why would America, as a home to a robust car culture and millions of auto enthusiasts, forbid some vehicles on its roads?
-But it's true: the US, a country with a real love for the freedom of driving on the open road, has indeed prohibited some cars due to safety and environmental concerns.
+But it's true: the US, a country with a genuine love for the freedom of driving on the open road, has indeed prohibited some cars due to safety and environmental concerns.

 We'll explore this elusive world of banned cars, learning what vintage models that don't meet today's standards.
-We'll also learn about high-powered machines too dangerous and exotic imports that don't comply with US regulations.
+We'll also learn about high-powered machines that are too dangerous and exotic imports that don't comply with US regulations.
 This article aims to inform you about what kind of cars you can only admire from afar without driving them yourself.

 Why Are Cars Banned in the US?

-Safety concerns
+Safety Concerns

 - Safety airbags